nanbantan/nanbantan.github.io/_pages/about.md

 social: false
 ---

-I study **adoption, diffusion, and impact in scientific communities** — using citation networks, co-authorship graphs, and text embeddings to understand how ideas spread, who drives scientific change, and how generative AI is reshaping social science research.
+I study **adoption, diffusion, and impact in scientific communities** using citation networks, co-authorship graphs, and text embeddings to understand how people and ideas move through social and epistemic structures and what makes some movements more consequential than others

 <div class="carnival-projects">